 6. Chemex

 The Chemex is a beauty to have on your kitchen counter.
-Not only is it wonderful to look at, but it brews an incredible coffee and is mostly eco-friendly coffee maker.
-The smooth coffee you’ll love is less bitter.
+Not only is it wonderful to look at, nevertheless it makes an amazing coffee and is mostly eco-friendly coffee maker.
+The smooth coffee you’ll enjoy is less bitter.
 While it may lack a little of body, you’ll enjoy the fact that you’re not being wasteful each morning when enjoying your coffee.

 Pros